So long as men can breathe, or eyes can see,

 So long lives this, and this gives life to thee. →

 Ben Jonson assessed Shakespeare's longevity with, “He was not of an age, but for all time.”
-The publication of the First Folio in 1623, seven years after Shakespeare's death, did help ensure his immortality.
+The publication of the First Folio in 1623, seven years after Shakespeare's death, helped ensure his immortality.
 Without it, of his thirty-eight plays, eighteen might have been lost because they had not been previously published.
-Civilization is forever indebted to Shakespeare's friends and fellow actors, John Heminge and Henry Condell, for saving these works in the First Folio.
+Generations that followed are forever indebted to Shakespeare's friends and fellow actors, John Heminge and Henry Condell, who savied these works in the First Folio.

 Some modern Shakespeare editions include the Arden, Cambridge, Oxford, and Signet Classic editions.
 These editions are periodically updated.
 The passages on this website are taken from the Folger Shakespeare Library editions, edited by Barbara Mowat, et al. For more on these Folger editions, read Note on the Sources.

 - Publication History

 A table in chronological order of the writing and printing (in quarto and octavo editions) of Shakespeare's plays and poetry up to the publication of the first folio

 An overview of the contents of the First Folio as well as to the works that were not included